Buffy the Vampire Slayer

 Dracula is the same Dracula from Castlevania.And this explains the castle.
 Creature of chaos, indeed.
 It can appear in Sunnydale.

 Xander and Dracula had sex while Xander was under his thrall.Xander said that Dracula had turned him into a "Spider eating man-bitch," which can have some connotations.
 He also referred to himself as the "Butt Monkey" that same scene.
 Although that scene named the the phrase Butt Monkey as a trope, if you think about it, it does sound kind of dirty.
-"Butt Monkey" has also been used in the scene in season six, where Andrew and Jonathon were in prison.
-Jonathon comments about a man in an adjacent cell "That guy's been looking at me.
+"Butt Monkey" has also been used in the scene in season six, where Andrew and Jonathan were in prison.
+Jonathan comments about a man in an adjacent cell "That guy's been looking at me.
 I think he wants to make me his butt monkey. ...
 I hear they like the small ones, little hands like their girlfriends'" That indicates that the phrase may have some more sexual meanings.

 Faith and Angel will become canon in the comic series.Think about it.
 Angel needs to be rehabilitated in exactly the same way he once helped her, they're staying in a small house together with him permanently in a bed, they're both single, they've kissed before and it was hot, and no one else intends to come near them for the foreseeable future.
 Two hotties in isolation together?
 Suuuure nothings going to happen.
 Plus, they're co-starring in the 25-issue Angel and Faith comic series.